-Lilian Fowler Reserve is bounded by Norfolk Street, Angel Street and Newtown Primary School, Newtown.
+Lilian Fowler Reserve is bounded by Norfolk and Angel streets, and Newtown Primary School, Newtown.

 This area was part of Nicholas Divine’s Burren Farm.
-Nicholas Divine arrived in Sydney in 1790 to take up the post of Principal Superintendent of Convicts.
-He received two adjoining grants in the Bulanaming district, 120 acres in 1794 and 90 more acres in 1799.
+Nicholas Divine arrived in Sydney in 1790 to be the principal superintendent of convicts.
+He received 2 adjoining grants in the Bulanaming district, 120 acres in 1794 and 90 more acres in 1799.
 He named his property Burren Farm after his birthplace in Ireland.

 Divine retired from his government post in 1808, and lived on his farm in a house on the site of the present Rose of Australia Hotel.
 He died in 1830 having left his property to Bernard Rochfort, a convict who worked for him.
 Rochfort subdivided the land into smaller farms and sold it in 1830.